SpykerBoss/zero-one-core/libs/api-box-client/readme.md

 # Z1 Lib Api Box Client

-Documentation under construction.
+Basic Feathers service in a macro using localStorage by default

 ## Usage